-The above overview of the existing framework firmly links the 2030 vision for our planet with the role of Urban Services and Technologies in the New Urban Agenda.
-The relevance of urban areas in achieving the SDGs has been widely acknowledged.
+14. The above overview of the existing framework firmly links the 2030 vision for our planet with the role of urban services and technologies in the New Urban Agenda.
+The relevance of urban areas in achieving the Sustainable Development Goals has been widely acknowledged.
 The interlinkages between all relevant sectors as energy, transport, water, sanitation and waste management services have been strengthened.
 Integrated approaches of policies, programmes and plans have become a prerequisite for funding.
 Implementation on the ground constantly seeks to achieve synergy effects among the urban services and transport sectors.
 Wherever possible, services are delivered at local level.
-Smart City concepts are in line with integrated and sustainable development.
+Smart city concepts are in line with integrated and sustainable development.
 Smart technologies are not considered as an end in itself, but enablers to adequately deliver urban services and infrastructure to the urban population.
-Technical norms and standards fully comply with the SDGs and do not determine political decision making.
+Technical norms and standards fully comply with the Sustainable Development Goals and do not determine political decision-making.
 They allow governments at all levels to decide on investment priorities, the bias being not on technological innovations but on benefiting the urban population.
 The New Urban Agenda provides space for the urban areas in the world to define their sustainability and level of technological "smartness" according to their legitimate yet individual principles of governance and government which shall best decide how cities want to develop in a sustainable way and improve their economic and environmental situation and their financial abilities.

-Urban services take into account the increasing level of digitisation and optimally use available knowledge, data and "smart" technologies as far as this contributes to serving the urban population and maintaining or achieving an equal and fair distribution of resources.
-Open access to information and data is crucial to democratising technical contents of political decisions.
-Open access to information and data is crucial to democratising technical contents of political decisions.
-Gender responsive urban investments are planned and implemented with due consideration to gender dimensions and adequately addressing women's infrastructure needs, priorities and preferences.
+15. Urban services take into account the increasing level of digitization and optimally use available knowledge, data and "smart" technologies as far as this contributes to serving the urban population and maintaining or achieving an equal and fair distribution of resources.
+Open access to information and data is crucial to democratizing technical contents of political decisions.
+Gender-responsive urban investments are planned and implemented with due consideration to gender dimensions and adequately addressing women's infrastructure needs, priorities and preferences.

-- Everyone in urban areas has access to basic services, urban infrastructure and transport.
-Basic services, urban infrastructures, transport, and accessibility for everyone are recognised as the key triggers for people's development opportunities and a sustainable development of urban areas.
-Everyone has access to basic services, economic and employment opportunities, educational and health amenities in urban areas, without any discrimination. - Basic services need to be resilient, reliable and of appropriate quality, which cannot be provided by public authorities free of charge in the case of profit-oriented and greenfield developments of private developers and proprietors.
+16. Everyone in urban areas has access to basic services, urban infrastructure and transport.
+Basic services, urban infrastructures, transport, and accessibility for everyone are recognized as the key triggers for people's development opportunities and a sustainable development of urban areas.
+Everyone has access to basic services, economic and employment opportunities, educational and health amenities in urban areas, without any discrimination.

+17. Basic services need to be resilient, reliable and of appropriate quality, which cannot be provided by public authorities free of charge in the case of profit-oriented and greenfield developments of private developers and proprietors.
 Local authorities are fully mandated to collect investment contributions and fees to cover the full infrastructure and service costs.
-Mechanisms for cross-subsidising of basic infrastructure have been introduced.
+Mechanisms for cross-subsidizing of basic infrastructure have been introduced.